 Laser hair removal is not recommended during pregnancy.
 There are many reasons why laser treatment is not a good idea when pregnant, including changes in hormones that can lead to excess hair growth and even facial hair.
 Laser treatment can also be uncomfortable on sensitive areas such as the breasts or bikini area.

 Should You Undergo This Treatment When You're Pregnant?

 Although this method is very safe, there are a few concerns that you should consider if you are pregnant, trying to become pregnant, or if you are breastfeeding your baby.

 1. Laser treatment uses non-ionizing radiation, which produces intense heat to destroy unwanted hair at the roots without causing cell mutation.
-Laser light beams only penetrate into the skin a few millimetres, however, non-ionizing radiation can be absorbed by surrounding tissue.
-While it has been proven to have no negative effects on the patient, doctors are not sure about how it could impact the fetus.
+Laser light beams only penetrate the skin a few millimeters.
+However, non-ionizing radiation can be absorbed by surrounding tissue.
+While it has been proven to have no adverse effects on the patient, doctors are not sure how it could impact the fetus.

-2. For some people, laser hair removal procedure can be slightly painful so some clinics will use a numbing cream.
+2. Hair removal treatments can be slightly painful, and some clinics will apply a numbing cream.
 Of course, since the body absorbs anything applied to the skin, it is not recommended that you use this cream if you are pregnant.
-This can make the procedure unpleasant, and may be a good reason to wait until after the baby is born.
+This can make the procedure unpleasant and maybe a good reason to wait until after the baby is born.